Get all the latest data for Antigua

 Does a property price drop look likely in Antigua as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Antigua over the next 12 months is low to medium, mainly because the market tends toward illiquidity rather than forced selling when sentiment cools.
+As of 2026, the chance of a meaningful property price decline in Antigua over the next 12 months looks low to medium, because the best homes are scarce but affordability is already stretched.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Antigua.